 Organizational Communication (Master's)

 The Organizational Communication master's degree concentration is offered online or on campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults.
-Improve your business communication skills within any industry and learn to effectively communicate verbally or written in an organizational, business, or interpersonal realm with a master's in Organizational Communication.
-Graduates will troubleshoot, resolve conflict, and diplomatically deal with strategic workforce issues such as operations, management, sales, marketing, business development, or technology.
-Professional practitioners who work in the fields they teach lead comprehensive classes offering master's degree students techniques in persuasion, presentation, negotiation, culture, and processes in the context of tactical communication.
+Students will learn to improve their business communications within any industry while enhancing verbal and written skills in an organizational, business, or interpersonal realm.

 This degree prepares students to:

 - Understand various persuasion techniques and a format for choosing which is most effective for given circumstances